Private Client

 Bank transfer fee - £40.00 plus VAT per transfer

-if the estate includes a property which is sold, there will be additional charges for the conveyancing work.
+If the estate includes a property which is sold, there will be additional charges for the conveyancing work.
 Please refer to our residential property page in order to obtain a quote for the same.

 A black pen on a Last Will and Testament document